akshita1807/OS/README.md

 **Rollback** The operating system can roll back the state of one or more processes to a previous checkpoint to release resources and break the deadlock.
 **Timeouts** The operating system can set timeouts for resource requests to prevent processes from waiting indefinitely and avoid deadlock.

+# Bankers Algorithm
+The Banker's Algorithm is used to allocate resources to a process considering the availability of the resources and the predetermined maximum need of a process.
+It checks whether the resources can be allocated to a process or not, for its execution, which is called the “safe state” check.
+It is named the “Banker's Algorithm” because the banks use the same technique to allocate money and sanction loans to their customers or account holders.
+(also a solution to deadlock)
 # What is a socket? 🔌

 -Socket is the end point for communication between processes in client-server architecture.